renpy/renpy/sphinx/source/quickstart.rst

 To do this repositioning, add an at-clause to a show statement.
 The at clause takes a position, and shows the image at that position.
-Ren'Py includes several pre-defined positions: ``left`` for the right side of the screen, ``right`` for the right side, ``center`` for centered horizontally (the default), and ``truecenter`` for centered horizontally and vertically.
+Ren'Py includes several pre-defined positions: ``left`` for the left side of the screen, ``right`` for the right side, ``center`` for centered horizontally (the default), and ``truecenter`` for centered horizontally and vertically.